TULiberalArts/Global-Studies/pages/research.md

 - A detailed budget showing how funds will be spent
 - A letter of recommendation (sent directly by an advisor)

-All applications and recommendations should be sent in Word or pdf format to [globalstudies@temple.edu]:mailto:globalstudies@temple.edu.
-Questions about the grant should be directed to Global Studies Program Director Mark Pollack at [mark.pollack@temple.edu]:mailto:markpollack@temple.edu.
+All applications and recommendations should be sent in Word or pdf format to [globalstudies@temple.edu](mailto:globalstudies@temple.edu).
+Questions about the grant should be directed to Global Studies Program Director Mark Pollack at [mark.pollack@temple.edu](mailto:markpollack@temple.edu).
 The deadline is March 15th each year for the following academic year and applicants will be informed of the decision by April 15th.

 The Global Studies Event Grants are available to College of Liberal Arts faculty to host public events with an international or global focus, including lectures, speakers series, workshops, conferences, performances, and film screenings.
 Find out more information about applying for this grant and upcoming deadlines.
 - The new Global Studies Program in the College of Liberal Arts (CLA) announces a call for proposals for Events Grants for the upcoming academic year.
 As an interdisciplinary program with both global and regional components, the Global Studies Program seeks to sponsor events with an international or global focus, including speakers, speakers series, workshops, conferences, performances, and film screenings.
 All sponsored events must be public and open to all members of the Temple community.